rq-Chen/Notes/Programming/UNIX.md

       - use VPN on Windows instead
       - you must connect to the VPN **after** lauching WSL!

-## Cluster Computing
+## Remote development

 - Basics:
   - The high-performance computing (HPC) clusters are usually Linux servers equipped with some computing job managment softwares
-    - WUSM CHPC uses Slurm on Centos 8
+    - WUSM CHPC uses Slurm on Centos 8 (Update: it's Rock 8.5 now)
     - WUSTL RIS uses LSF
   - End-users usually use SSH to login to the server remotely.
 They:
     - have their own `$HOME` directory (`/home/username`) as the main workspace, and sometimes another directory for temporary usage (`/scratch/username` for CHPC)